 We are ignorant, which does fit how folks might have used agnosticism to particular topics, agnostic to evolutionary biology would have been ignorant/lacking knowledge in said topic.
-So in that sense we are agnostic to EVERYTHING.
-Perhaps, by the ignorance definition of agnosticism we could argue that the default position is agnosticism.
+So in that sense, we are agnostic to EVERYTHING.
+Perhaps, by the ignorance definition of agnosticism, we could argue that the default position is agnosticism.
 But of course when discussing the theological proposition there is more to it, and a baby will not have a positive attitude to any of the 3 beliefs around God’s existence.

 The fact is though, whatever beliefs the child’s parents have, the child will hold for some time.

 There are no atheist babies.
 There are no Christian babies.
 There are no Muslim babies.
 There are just blank templates awaiting programming.

 Saying we are all born atheist, regardless of your definition of atheism, is an incredibly weak and pointless statement.